snowyu/redis.idb/README.md

 if set the expired time, it will cache in memory only instead of saving to iDB. if set the negated expired time, it will cache in memory for the abs(expired_time) and save to iDB.

+#### Known Issues for iDB

+* [Replication] the full resynchronization can not send the whole data if the database size greater than the memcache.

 Configuration